 - Use bubble guns!
 A few weddings that we have photographed used bubble guns and the results were amazing (sample photo above).
 The amount of bubbles that these things produce is simply awesome.

-- Put the loudest person you know in charge of coordinating the bubble send-off (telling everyone when to starting blowing bubbles).
+- Put the loudest person you know in charge of coordinating the bubble send-off (telling everyone when to start blowing bubbles).
 The reason for this is you want everyone to blow bubbles at the same time just before the couple exits.
 This will result in the most bubbles (and the best photos).
 When you leave it up to the guests, they will typically start blowing bubbles once they see the couples starting to exit.
 By the time the majority of the bubbles make their way high enough for cool photos, the couple is already past them.
 The key to a great bubble exit is blowing lots of bubbles just before the couple exits.

 - The happy couple should stop halfway down the aisle and kiss (or do a dip or a twirl).
 This will automatically get people cheering (which makes for a more energetic photo), plus it allows even more bubbles to get into the air for even better photos.